Nigh7Sh4de/roundaway/README.md

 1. Authenticate with a 3rd party authentication server of your choice.
 Currently supported options:
   - Facebook
   - Google
-2. Hit `POST /auth/:strat` with an **access_token** as supplied by the social network you are authenticating with
+2. Hit `POST /auth/:strat` with an <code>access_token</code> as supplied by the social network you are authenticating with
-3. You will receieve a **JWT** in the response if authentication was successful after one of the following operations has completed:
+3. You will receieve a <b>JWT</b> in the response if authentication was successful after one of the following operations has completed:
   - A user was found in db
   - A new user was created
-4. Set an `Authorizaton` header with the `JWT` scheme (as in: `Authorization: JWT JWT_STRING...`) in all subsequent requests
+4. Set an `Authorizaton` header with the `JWT` scheme (as in: `Authorization: JWT <jwt string...>`) in all subsequent requests
 5. If a certain user requires elevated privelages (such as *admin*) the db admin must set the appropriate flag in the user collection manually (*note*: changing privelages does not require generating a new JWT, so changing privelages can be done on the fly)